Multiple Random Walks on Graphs: Mixing Few to Cover Many: Applications to Standard Graphs

-We have reduced the problem to compute a lower bound of the cover time of a binary tree with $2\tilde k$ walks from the root of the tree.
-Clearly, the previous quantity is lower-bounded by the time it takes to cover the whole set of leaves.
+Since the $\tilde k$ walks start from the root, the time it takes to cover the whole set of vertices of the binary tree is lower-bounded by the time it takes to cover the set of leaves (starting from the root).
 We claim that the previous quantity is, again, lower-bounded by starting the walks from the stationary distribution.
-To see this, for each walk, independently sample a height $h$ with probability proportional to the sum of the degrees in such a height, then stop the walk when it reaches height $h$ for first time.
-A simple analysis show that the distribution of the vertex where the walk stops is the stationary distribution.
-Note that before stopping the walk never cover a leaf, hence, we can ignore the time it takes to stop the walks, and start all the random walks from the stationary distribution to cover the leaves.
-Finally, by inspecting the proof of Theorem~\ref{thm:tree}, we see that the lower bound is obtained by estimating the cover time of the leaves, therefore, we conclude that the expected time it takes to cover the leaves with $2\tilde k$ walks starting from $\pi$ is bounded below by
+To see this, for each walk, independently sample a height $H$ with probability proportional to the sum of the degrees in such a height, then stop the walk when it reaches height $H$ for first time.
+A simple analysis shows that the distribution of the vertex where the walk stops is the stationary distribution.
+Note that before stopping the walk cannot have reached a leaf.
+Hence, we can ignore the time it takes to stop the walks, start all the random walks from the stationary distribution, and, for a lower bound, only consider the expected time to cover the leaves.
+We can apply the same argument as in the proof of Theorem~\ref{thm:tree} (an application of Lemma \ref{lemma:generalLowerboundpi} with $S$ taken to be a well spaced subset of the leaves) to lower bound the time taken to cover the leaves.
+Therefore, we conclude that there exists a constant $c>0$ such that the expected time it takes to cover the leaves with $\tilde k$ walks starting from $\pi$ is bounded from below by Recall that with probability at least $1/2$, at most $\tilde{k}$ walks reach the root by time $(n/6)\cdot \tilde{k}/k $, thus, Since we set $\tilde{k} = \lfloor \sqrt{k} \cdot \log n \rfloor$ earlier, we obtain $\tcov^{(k)} = \Omega\left(\frac{n \log n }{\sqrt{k}}\right)$. \end{proof}